thanodnl/pgenv/README.md

         build     Build a specific version of PostgreSQL remove    Remove a specific version of PostgreSQL version   Show the current PostgreSQL version
-        versions  List all Perl versions available to pgenv help      Show this usage statement and command summary
+        versions  List all PostgreSQL versions available to pgenv help      Show this usage statement and command summary

     For full documentation, see: https://github.com/theory/pgenv#readme